emberlight-interactive/swords-and-meadows/DESIGN.md

 - Upon spawn you are granted full health and a token amount of magic
 - If using friend link use graph to find nearest adjacent free position to spawn player
 - Player entity will remain in place and grey out when signed out.
 Can be killed and have items stolen
+- Steps need to be taken to ensure spawning from any source does not leave the player in a trapped position
+  - This may be remedied with a simple suicide option

 ### Resources